Keyboard shortcuts

 Agent Swarm Architecture

-Aegir’s agent swarm infrastructure enables multi-agent collaboration through RWKV recurrent state fusion.
-Rather than exchanging text messages or attention KV caches between agents, the swarm shares compact recurrent state tensors – a fundamentally more efficient communication medium for recurrent architectures.
+The swarm shares compact RWKV recurrent state tensors between agents rather than exchanging text messages or attention KV caches — a communication medium that is uniquely efficient for recurrent architectures.

-The central insight is that RWKV’s recurrent state is constant in sequence length.
+RWKV’s recurrent state is constant in sequence length.
 Each layer’s state is a matrix of shape (H, K, V) where H is the number of heads and K = V = head_size.
-The total state size per layer is:
+The total state size per layer is

 O(H * head_size^2) = O(d_model * head_size) = O(d^2)